jroesch/thesis/defense/outline.md

     optimizations, and code generation or execution.
 In machine learning this story is a bit more complex.

+In this thesis I propose that we can generalize overspecialized compilation & runtime techniques applied to static dataflow graphs, the predominant programming model of deep learning, to fully dynamic neural networks.
+These generalizations are powered by a simple insight: dynamic neural networks are just programs which manipulate tensors.
+The challenge is how to build a representation that captures this generality in a principled manner, enabling state-of-the-art performance without limiting the programming model.

 To do this we believe there are 4 key pieces
     * representation, we need a compiler representation rich enough to capture dynamic behaviors
     * differentiation, in machine learning applications it is essential we can perform automatic differentiation of programs